Sometimes if my feet

 My mind imagines

 Come a long way.

 To my surprise, much of my adult life has consisted of me unlearning old lessons while simultaneously having to reteach and restructure my thoughts with new beliefs.
 Most profoundly I’ve understood this within my relationship to time and action.
-As someone who thrives in movement and who often clung to the idea of needing to constantly be busy all of the time, it took me awhile to understand that being busy and being productive were sometimes mutually exclusive.
+As someone who thrives in movement and who often clung to the idea of needing to constantly be busy all of the time, it took me a while to understand that being busy and productive was sometimes mutually exclusive.

 While both entail effort and concentration, one is geared more towards actual impact and change.

 As a millennial, I know all too well about the glitter and appeal of being “booked,” or too “unbothered” and unavailable due to the sweeping pace of our lives.
 It’s our motto, and for many, it’s valued as an indicator of status or success because it means that we’ve obtained a certain level of importance that feels good to us.

 This nonstop mentality is acquired from a young age, whether it be through people who were visible to us, or even throughout the course of academia.
 We are taught to constantly be doing something and to constantly be involved and to constantly be moving.
 This is further enforced within the digital realms of social media in which having a popping life is the priority.
 However, I’ve learned the hard way that running a race nonstop just for the sake of it isn’t sustainable, nor does it actually get you anywhere without a vision and a goal that fully encompasses you and what you want.

 These days, I really prioritize being productive over being busy just to stay moving, and the truth is that sometimes productivity looks like taking a momentary pause to reflect.
 This relates to my intent to be fully present within myself at all times.
 In many ways, the state of busyness is like being on autopilot, and it is easy to mentally zone out.
 Whereas productivity encourages reflection – taking a moment to see what is or isn’t working, and then to proceed accordingly with a plan.